dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Ceremonial Crown Accessory.md

 The type of crown that would be used during a coronation.
 How did it end up here?

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Ceremonial Crown Accessory

 Sorting priority: 15100

-Item uid: Ceremonial Crown Accessory

 # shops selling Ceremonial Crown: